Coverack to St Keverne circular walk

 1902 photo at the National Maritime Museum

-14. Go through the gap and follow the path towards the white sign to reach a stone stile.
+14. Go through the gap and follow the path to reach a stone stile.

 In March 1932, the coaster Ocklinge set off from Falmouth to Port Talbot with a cargo of iron ore.
 Shortly after leaving the harbour, the captain mistook the Manacles light for the Lizard lighthouse and mistakenly altered his course.
 The result was that the vessel hit the rocks at Lowland Point at full speed.
 Attempts were made to refloat the ship by jettisoning some of the iron ore cargo and towing with a tug.
 However, in the increasingly strong wind and swell, the ship had to be abandoned.
 The captain attempted to conceal his mistake by destroying the navigation log and making false statements in a formal investigation by the Board of Trade but was found out and his licence was suspended for his negligence.
 Lumps of iron ore are still evident amongst the pebbles along the beach.